 As an individual may have more than one test for clinical purposes, the laboratory data is then collated to enable monitoring of individuals rather than tests performed by laboratories.
-This is done using the Organism-Patient-Illness-Episode (OPIE) principle, a standard approach used across the UK.3 The episode length used nationally is 6 weeks (42 days), and is being reviewed as more data becomes available.
+This is done using the Organism-Patient-Illness-Episode (OPIE) principle, a standard approach used across the UK.5 The episode length used nationally is 6 weeks (42 days), and is being reviewed as more data becomes available.

 If an individual is infected on two separate occasions by the same organism (within the episode of infection) they will be represented by one distinct record.
-The exception to this is if the first result is negative which is followed by a positive result on a second occasion, the positive https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/739854/PHE_Laboratory_Reporting_Guidelines.pdf.
+It is still unclear to what extent second infections occur in COVID-19.
+The exception to this is where the first result is https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/739854/PHE_Laboratory_Reporting_Guidelines.pdf.
 [Accessed 21 April 2020]

-3 Public Health England.
+5 Public Health England.
 2016.
 Laboratory reporting to Public Health England: A guide for diagnostic laboratories.
 [ONLINE] Available at:

-result will be recorded rather than the negative.
+negative and is then followed by a positive result on a second occasion.
+In such circumstances, the later positive result will be recorded rather than the earlier negative one.
 If an individual is infected on two separate occasions by the same organism (outside the episode of infection with recovery implied) they will be represented by two distinct records, regardless of the test result.
+This is a standard approach which is taken across a range of infectious diseases.

 All laboratories report a standardised data set which includes individual demographics, test result and source (location) at the time the specimen was taken.
-Data is collated to produce information on the number and trend of individuals tested at HSC Trust laboratories and the number and trend of confirmed cases in Northern Ireland and at HSC Trust or Local Government District level, overall and by age and sex.
+Data is collated to produce information on the number and trend of individuals tested at HSC Trust laboratories and the number and trend of confirmed cases in Northern Ireland.